jk12web/jk12web.github.io/photos.md

 <img src="assets/img/photo/ictam2024.jpg" alt="No rendering" style="width:50%">

-Prof. Kim gave a talk in International Congress of Theoretical and Applied Mechanics at Daegue in 2024. <br> </figcaption>
+Prof. Kim gave a talk in International Congress of Theoretical and Applied Mechanics at Daegue in 2024.

 ## Conference
 **2023.
 11.04**